Lifecycle Events

 User inactivity

 To conserve server resources, Senza includes an automatic sleep feature that activates when the device hasn’t been used for an extended period.
-They may have stopped watching, but they may also just be watching a long movie.
+The viewer may have stopped watching, but they may also just be watching a long movie.

 Senza tracks user activity and, by default, will attempt to disconnect the session after three hours of inactivity.
 Before doing so, it sends a message to your app that asks, "Are you still there?"
 If the user responds by pressing any button, the inactivity timer resets.
 If they don’t, the session will disconnect after the specified countdown.

-showMessage(`Are you still there?
-Press any button in the next ${e.timeout} seconds to keep watching.`);
+showMessage(`Press any button in the next ${event.timeout} seconds to keep watching.`);

 });